ligato/docs/docs/user-guide/concepts.md

   - value: { phys_address:"62:89:C6:A3:6D:5C" bridge_domain:"bd1" outgoing_interface:"if1" }
 ```

 There is one `CREATE` transaction planned - our FIB entry with interface `if1` and bridge domain `bd1`.
-None of these exists, so the transaction was postponed, highlighting it as `[NOOP IS-PENDING]`.
+None of these exist, so the transaction was postponed, highlighting it as `[NOOP IS-PENDING]`.

 Configure the bridge domain:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1 '{"name":"bd1","interfaces":[{"name":"if1"}]}'
 ```

-We have created a simple bridge domain with interface.
-Let's break down the output:
+We have created a simple bridge domain with an interface.
+Let's parse the output:
 ```bash
 1. CREATE:
   - key: config/vpp/l2/v2/bridge-domain/bd1